Fixed points of the EM algorithm and nonnegative rank boundaries: Proofs

-Next apply the map that takes this matrix to the big cell (the open Borel orbit) in the flag variety $GL(2r+m+n)/{\rm parabolic}(r, m, n, r)$ corresponding to the given block structure.
+Next, apply the map that takes this matrix to the big cell (the open Borel orbit) in the flag variety $GL(2r+m+n)/\operatorname{parabolic}(r, m, n, r)$ corresponding to the given block structure.

 Our scheme is identified with the intersection of two Borel invariant Schubert varieties.
-The first Schubert variety encodes the fact that there are $0$'s in the North West block, and the $(r{+}n{+}m)\times (r{+}m)$ North West rectangle has rank $\leq m$.
-The second Schubert variety corresponds to the $(r{+}n)\times(r{+}m{+}n)$ NorthWest rectangle having rank $\leq n$.
-The intersection of Schubert varieties is reduced by \cite[\S 2.3.3, p.74]{BK}.
-Hence the original scheme is reduced, and we conclude that $\mathcal{C}$ is the radical ideal defining the variety of complexes (\ref{eq:rnmr}). \end{proof}
+The first Schubert variety encodes the fact that there are $0$'s in the North West block, and the $(r+n+m)\times(r+m)$ North West rectangle has rank $\leq m$.
+The second Schubert variety corresponds to the $(r+n)\times(r+m+n)$ North West rectangle having rank $\leq n$.
+The intersection of Schubert varieties is reduced by \cite{BK}, Section~2.3.3, page~74.
+Hence, the original scheme is reduced, and we conclude that $\mathcal{C}$ is the radical ideal defining the variety of complexes (\ref{eqrnmr}). \end{pf*}

-The following relations hold for $P = AB$ and $R$ on the variety of critical points $V(\mathcal{C})$:
+The following relations hold for $P = AB$ and $R$ on the variety of critical points~$V(\mathcal{C})$:

-These bilinear equations characterize the {\em conormal variety} associated to a pair of determinantal varieties.
+These bilinear equations characterize the \textit{conormal variety} associated to a pair of determinantal varieties.
 Suppose $P$ is fixed and has rank $r$.
-Then $P$ is a nonsingular point in $\mathcal{V}$, and (\ref{eq:duality}) is the system of linear equations that characterizes normal vectors $R$ to $\mathcal{V}$ at~$P$.
+Then $P$ is a nonsingular point in $\mathcal{V}$, and (\ref{eqduality}) is the system of linear equations that characterizes normal vectors $R$ to $\mathcal{V}$ at~$P$.

-\begin{example} \rm Let $m=n=4$ and $r=3$.
+\begin{example} Let $m=n=4$ and $r=3$.
 Then $\mathcal{C}$ has four minimal primes, corresponding to the four columns in the table below.
 These are the ranks for generic points on that prime:

 The lacing diagrams that describe these four irreducible components are as follows: